 - Elite HTS offers a somewhat unique fabric called Silk Leather as one of its options.
 I was told by Dennis Burger, who also has an Elite HTS seating solution at his home in the South, that his Silk Leather recliner has held up beautifully for going on 20 years now.
 From my experience, I believe him.
 My Desert Clay-colored Silk Leather looks brand new after more than three years of heavy use in my downstairs media room.

-- The commercial-grade wood frame of the Elite HTS Single is yet another statement about quality.
+- The commercial-grade wood frame of the Elite HTS Single is yet another statement about home theater sofa quality.
 These seating solutions are designed to last forever and you can tell that the second your butt cheeks hit an Elite HTS Single seat.

 - The electric reclining system is basically silent, and smooth like Barry White.
 You can feel your stressed-out pressure points dissolve away as you adjust the angle of the seating.